-A variable frequency drive is used for adjusting a flow or pressure to the actual demand.
-It controls the frequency of the electrical power supplied to a pump or a fan.
-Significant power savings can be achieved when using a VFD.
+Variable frequency drives are used for adjusting flow or pressure to the actual demand.
+They control the frequency of the electrical power supplied to pumps or fans.
+Significant power savings can be achieved when using a VFD pump.

-Automatic frequency control consist of an primary electrical circuit converting the alternating current into a direct current, then converting it back into an alternating current with the required frequency.
-Internal energy loss in the automatic frequency control is rated ~3.5%
+Automatic frequency control consists of a primary electrical circuit converting the alternating current into a direct current, then converting it back into an alternating current with the required frequency.
+Internal energy loss in the automatic frequency control is rated ~3.5 %